Our customer service will be closed from 11:30 AM on August 27, 2024.

 Storage

-Exemptions for hospital and specialist doctor visits, residence in a low emission zone and night work are deleted one day after each respective exemption expires.
+Exemptions for visiting a hospital or a medical specialist, residence in a low emission zone, and night-time work are deleted one day after the exemption expires.

-Exemptions for vehicles for the disabled are stored for 60 months from the time the exemption is announced.
+Exemptions for handicap vehicles are stored for 60 months from the time the exemption is granted.

-Data related to exemptions granting six times of low emission zone access, is stored for 12 months following the date from which the respective vehicle is subject to the low emission zone rules.
+Exemptions where six accesses to a low emission zone are granted are stored until 12 months after the vehicle becomes subject to the low emission zone regulations.

 3. Recipients of personal data